mlpack/blog/doc/tutorials/Anand2016Week06.md

+@brief Improvement of Automatic Benchmarking System - Week 6
+@author Anand Soni
-Title: Improvement of Automatic Benchmarking System : Week-6 Highlights
+@page Anand2016Week6 Improvement of Automatic Benchmarking System - Week 6
-Date: 2014-06-29 22:42:00
+@date 2014-06-29 22:42:00

-Tags: gsoc
-Author: Anand Soni
+@section Anand2016Week6 Improvement of Automatic Benchmarking System - Week 6

 The midterm evaluations are already over.
 And the good news is : I have passed the evaluation!